Danny Green lights up Lakers for 28, Sixers win 109-101

 Seth Curry scored 19 points and Tobias Harris added 17 for the Eastern Conference-leading Sixers, who have won 10 of 11 overall and seven of eight without injured All-Star Joel Embiid.

-Green hit six 3-pointers in the first 2 1/2 quarters and added a game-clincher with 30.4 seconds to play in the type of superb shooting performance he rarely achieved during his sole season with the Lakers.
-The veteran started 68 regular season games and all 21 playoff games for Los Angeles but averaged only 8.0 points as a three-and-D swingman.
+Green hit six 3-pointers in the first 2 1/2 quarters and added a game-clincher with 30.4 seconds to play in the type of superb shooting performance he rarely achieved during his sole season with the Lakers, where he averaged 8.0 points over 89 starts.

+“Got a chance to see some of my brothers, compete against them, and there’s nothing better to come out with a win,” Green said.

 Green received his championship ring from the Lakers before the game along with Dwight Howard, who then got ejected after the first quarter.
+Green won back-to-back titles with Toronto and Los Angeles, but he still hasn’t collected his 2019 ring from the Raptors because of the pandemic.

+When asked why he played so well against the team that traded him, Green replied: “Coincidence?
+Possibly.
+Probably.”

 The Lakers traded Green in the offseason to acquire Dennis Schröder, who had 20 points and a season-high 11 assists in Los Angeles’ fourth consecutive loss.